lmlg/libsref/doc/api.md

 This document describes the public interface as exposed by libsref.

 ## Headers
-The header <libsref.h> contains all the declarations needed to use the library.
+The header <sref.h> contains all the declarations needed to use the library.

 ## Types
 libsref defines 2 types: **SrefAtFork** and **Sref**